Does Butterfly Network (BFLY) Pay a Dividend? (2026)

 Does Butterfly Network (BFLY) pay a dividend?

-Butterfly Network (BFLY) currently returns little or nothing as a dividend.
+No. There is no dividend on BFLY in our data and the yield is 0%.
 As of mid-2026, Butterfly generated roughly $103M in trailing revenue while posting net losses, and it guided to full-year 2026 revenue of about $117M to $121M with an adjusted-EBITDA loss of roughly $21M to $25M.
 With a market cap in the $1.5B-to-$2.3B range after a large share-price run, the stock trades at a high multiple of sales, so the valuation embeds substantial future growth.
 The roughly $138M cash balance gives it a multi-year runway at current burn rates.

 The bottom line on the BFLY dividend